aboderinsamuel/closedNote_v0.01/README.md

 ### 👋 What is closedNote?

-closedNote is a simple web app for **saving, organizing, and re-using your best prompts** — built for *students, teachers, engineers, prompt engineers, prompt tutors, and even regular folks like my mum 😅.*
+closedNote is a simple web app for **saving, organizing, and re-using your best prompts**, built for *students, teachers, engineers, prompt engineers, prompt tutors, and even regular folks like my mum 😅.*

 It's the one place you can finally dump all your fire prompts without digging through old chats or screenshots.
 A calm home for all your creativity.